YuriDelgado/employee_control_api/README.md

 # README

 Employee attendances control is an API developed in Ruby on Rails to control employees check-in/check-outs, through this API yu can sign up as Admin by default, create your set of employees, and control their information.
-During the day you can control the check-ins and chek outs by adding labels like :lunch, :company_errand, :personal_errand, :emergency, :others and :check_out, to get an status of not only for the presence or absence but also the reason the employee leve their workplace, as well as the control of the time the employee spend at work.
+During the day you can control the check-ins and check-outs by adding labels like :lunch, :company_errand, :personal_errand, :emergency, :others and :check_out, to get an accurate status, not only for the presence or absence but also the reason the employee leave their workplace, as well as the control of the time the employee spend at work.

 ## API requirements
   * Ruby version 2.5.1p57